top of page

 Training

-Dr Eloise Ballou completed her undergraduate degree in Psychology and Fine Art History at the University of Toronto.
+Dr Eloise Ballou completed her undergraduate degree (B.Sc.) in Psychology and Fine Art History at the University of Toronto.

 She obtained her Medical Doctorate (MD) at the University of Ottawa and completed her psychiatry residency at the University of Toronto.